microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/aks.md

 If we have the tool already installed we can skip this part and [get the credentials for our aks cluster](#get-aks-credentials).

-We can install the command line tool with the Azure command line tool:
+We can install kubectl with the Azure command line tool:

 ```powershell
 az aks install-cli